-This would be vital to parents or anyone in a similar situation with limited free time, or even those surrounded by others such as living in shared accommodation.
+This would be vital to parents or anyone in a similar situation with limited free time, or a frenetic environment such as those living in shared accommodation.

 For me, I personally enjoy the work/life balance and flexibility working from home allows me.
-I now appreciate and enjoy things I never had the chance to before, like school runs and spending more quality time with my family.
-Even the smallest things can make such a huge difference to how you feel and general wellbeing.
-But it’s definitely been a learning curve and there have been challenges along the way.
+I now appreciate and enjoy things I never had the chance to before, like my kids’ school runs and spending more quality time with my family.
+Even the smallest things can make such a huge difference in how you feel and general wellbeing.
+But it’s definitely been a learning curve and there have been challenges every step of the way.

-By no means is building an online business as simple as a lot of work-from-home “gurus” make out and without proper structure and discipline, it’s all too easy to fall into a trap, become complacent or give up before you’ve even started.
+By no means is building an online business as easy as a lot of work-from-home “gurus” make out and without proper structure and discipline, it’s all too easy to fall into a trap, become complacent or worst case scenario, give up before you’ve even started.
 Trust me, I’ve felt like giving up on many occasions.

-But, whether remote working a day or two a week or running a full-time business from home, the vast majority will im sure admit the pros outweigh the cons.
+But, whether remote working a day or two a week or running a full-time business from home, I’m certain the vast majority of online entrepreneurs will admit the pros outweigh the cons.
 That being said, there are a few important points to follow to ensure your time is as productive and stress-free as possible.

 Create A Workspace